-The same is true with job search.
-During one of my transitions (I’ve had almost a dozen since 1999 due to mergers, acquisitions and executive management changes) earlier this millennium I had no job prospects on the horizon so I pulled out my rolodex (remember this clunky thing??) and asked to meet with a close investor relations colleague of mine in the hopes of making pencil entries on one of my cards for new work info for a mutual business colleague or perhaps make a new card for a fresh contact with an endorsement/referral to reach out to.
+The same is true with a job search.
+During one of my transitions (I’ve had almost a dozen since 1999 due to mergers, acquisitions, and executive management changes) earlier this millennium I had no job prospects on the horizon so I pulled out my rolodex (remember this clunky thing?) and asked to meet with a close investor relations colleague of mine in the hopes of making pencil entries on one of my cards for new work info for a mutual business colleague or perhaps make a new card for a fresh contact with an endorsement/referral to reach out to.

 I was living in Connecticut at the time and it was between Thanksgiving and New Year’s in 2006.

 I came away with a number of corrections and new contacts to reach out to.
 A win for me!

 The Power of Networking for the Job Seeker

 A week later he received a call from a prominent executive recruiter asking him if he would like to be considered for a brand-new investor relations executive opportunity in Chicago.
 He said thanks but no thanks, and added, ‘I just me with Steve Eschbach and he has the credentials you are looking for so give him a call.’

 I received that call, was late for two interviews due to weather and airplane mechanical issues (a subject for another blog post) in early 2007 but by May of that year I secured the position and I have been in Chicagoland ever since.

 Networking during the Holidays – It DOES Work

 This story also thwarts the notion that networking during the Holidays is not worth the effort…bah, humbug!